The application form can be downloaded here and guidance notes here.

 Permitted Development information provided by the Planning Portal Website

-The Borough of Poole works in partnership with The Planning Portal (opens in a new window and is an external website) to provide information and services about the planning system.
+We work in partnership with The Planning Portal to provide information and services about the planning system.

 The links are provided purely for information purposes and you are advised to contact the Borough of Poole if you have any doubt as to whether the works you are planning are covered by Planning Legislation.
 Formal confirmation may help in the future if you have to provide evidence that your development has been approved by the Local Authority.

 There are certain types of development and minor changes that you can make to your property without needing to apply for formal planning permission.
 These rights are called “permitted development rights” and they derive from a general planning permission granted by Parliament -The Town & Country Planning (General Permitted Development) (Amendment) Order 2008 [Part 1] - (and not by the local authority).

 The Council will provide informal opinions as to whether a proposal constitutes as “permitted development”.
 A charging scheme of £46, inclusive of VAT currently at 20%, applies to this service because of the significant resource implications for Planning and Regeneration Services.

 How can I make an enquiry?

 We will require certain details from you about your proposal depending on whether the property is residential or commercial.
 Residential householders should use the “Permitted Development Enquiry Form” which can be obtained from our reception or online on the Download Section at the top right-hand side of this page.
 This should be submitted together with sketches, payment of £46 and photographs (where possible).
 If submitting your enquiry via the post, your payment should be made by cheque (made payable to “Borough of Poole”), or by credit/debit card over the telephone.
 If you submit your enquiry at our reception, you can also pay £46 by credit/debit card or cash.

 Advice for permitted development that relates to a commercial property is also available.